deckhouse/deckhouse/modules/150-user-authn/docs/README.md

 ### Authenticating to the Kubernetes API using a login and password

-Currently, login and password-based authentication to the Kubernetes API is **only** available for the *Crowd* provider.
+Currently, login and password-based authentication to the Kubernetes API is available for the LDAP-enabled providers, *Crowd* provider and for static users.
-Support for this feature for static users and LDAP-enabled providers is expected in the near future.

 ### Integration with applications